 Thank you to HQ and NetGalley for providing an eARC for my review.

-Thank you to BooksGoSocial and NetGalley for my eARC copy for review.
+Thank you to Orbit and NetGalley for providing me with an eARC.

 In this excellent fantasy romance, Dura, a fierce orc warrior, finds herself in an impossible situation when her fated mate turns out to be Marvik, the enemy soldier she swore to kill.
 After making the outrageous decision to save him instead of letting him die, they're forced to go on the run together, hiding from both armies while navigating their complicated feelings for each other.